chaoxu/blog/posts/2014-10-13-maximum-sum-k-disjoint-subarrays.md

 A common problem, the [maximum subarray problem](http://en.wikipedia.org/wiki/Maximum_subarray_problem) asks the subarray with the maximum sum.

 There are many generalizations, for example into higher dimensions.
 In 2D, a $n\times n$ matrix, a common solution takes $O(n^3)$ time.
 Also, it can be generalized to trees, where node has weights.
-It can be generalized even futher, to maximum weight connected subgraph(which is NP-hard even for planar graphs).
+It can be generalized even further, to maximum weight connected subgraph(which is NP-hard even for planar graphs).

 We consider a similar problem where instead of consider $k$ disjoint subarrays, such that the sum together is maximized.